 Seeking Feedback from Mentors or Peers

 Engage mentors or peers in the review process to gain valuable insights.
 Their feedback can highlight areas for improvement that you might overlook.
 Select individuals familiar with scholarship applications or knowledgeable about academic writing.
-For example, a professor who understands what scholarship committees look for can offer substantial advice on content relevance and appeal.
-Alternatively, peers can provide perspectives on readability and personal engagement.
+A professor who understands what scholarship committees look for can offer substantial advice on content relevance and appeal.

 - Are my goals clear and compelling?